Classes with a picture icon have images on the class detail page

 Jill Bigelow Suttell

-Show and many shops.
+Show, and many shops.
 Her designs can be found in Knitter's Magazine, Cast On, and Knitty.
-She is co-author of An Archive of Squares; 45 mitered squares with color, texture and lace.
+She is co-author of A Knitter's Gallery of Mitered Squares: 45 Unique Designs in Color, Texture and Lace.

 STITCHES East 2013 Classes